sscpac/statick/README.md

 ### CMake Discovery Plugin

-If you are running Statick against a ROS package and get an error that no module name `ament_package` can be found, it usually means that you did not source a ROS environment setup file.
+If you are running Statick against a ROS package and get an error that no module named `ament_package` can be found, it usually means that you did not source a ROS environment setup file.

 ```shell